|

 combinations.
 Pressing a control button sending its {VK_nn} code,

 it will be pressed until its {VK nn} normal code is sent.
-For example,
+For example:

-if you want to send the shortcut key composed by ‘Windows Button’
+1 - If you want to send the shortcut key composed by ‘Windows Button’

 and the letter ‘R’, first send the ‘Windows Button’ key only downing,